 TIMOTHY – THE BEST PHOTO BOMBER EVER!

-I have been studying the book of Timothy and all I can say is WOW this guy is all in!
+I have been studying the Books of Timothy and all I can say is ‘WOW’, this guy is all in!
 He doesn’t hold back, when he commits to something he does it with all his heart.
-I know in the books of Timothy we get to hear about what Timothy is battling with, and we will have a chat about that in our next Dive, but when I read the books of Timothy and the life of Timothy I am ashamed of how laid back I am when it comes to my Christianity.
+In the Books of Timothy, we get to hear about what Timothy is battling with, and we will have a chat about that in our next Dive, but when I read the Books of Timothy and the life of Timothy, I am ashamed of how laidback I am when it comes to my Christianity.

-As mentioned in the Snapshot video Timothy is everywhere, involved in everything, you can’t read a book without Timothy popping up.
-If Paul was on Instagram you can imagine him in every photo, Timothy would be the best photobomb ever!
+As mentioned in the Snapshot video, Timothy is everywhere, involved in everything you can’t read a book without Timothy popping up.
+If Paul was on Instagram, you can imagine Timothy would be photo-bombing every photo!
 Do you know what a photobomb is?
 It’s when someone takes a picture and the person in the background overtakes the shot.
-As you read the Bible it becomes comical, everywhere Paul went, there he is, and then the next book there is Timothy and then the next book.
-I love this, 'all in' Christianity!
+As you read the Bible, it becomes comical; everywhere Paul went, there’s Timothy, and then the next book, there he is, and then again in the next book.
+I love this 'all in' Christianity!
 Timothy lives his life in activewear!
-He never takes it off, he is never not active in his Christianity, even in the books of Timothy when you hear his discouragement, he is all in, passionate about bodily discipline (a little too much!) but still in Ephesus and we know that he stays there 'all in' until he dies.
+He never takes it off, he is never not active in his Christianity.
+Even in the Books of Timothy, when you hear his discouragement, he is still all in, passionate about bodily discipline (a little too much!), but still in Ephesus and we know that he stays there, all in, until he dies.

-We first meet Timothy in Acts 16, have a look.
-Paul comes to his hometown of Derbe, where Timothy is living with his Greek father, and his mother and grandmother, both Jewish Christians.
-And the first thing that Timothy has to do to follow Paul is a massive test of his commitment.
-He doesn’t just have to say the sinner's prayer or get water baptised but he has to be circumcised – remember as you read your Bible stop and think about the person, would you do what they are doing?
+We first meet Timothy in Acts 16.
+Paul comes to his hometown of Derbe, where Timothy is living with his Greek father, his mother and grandmother, both Jewish Christians.
+The first thing that Timothy has to do to follow Paul is a massive test of his commitment.
+He doesn’t just have to say the sinner's prayer or get water baptised, he has to be circumcised – remember as you read your Bible to stop and think about the person, would you do what they are doing?
 Timothy is about nineteen years old and the first test of commitment to his new found faith is to be circumcised!
-I love Timothy from the beginning he is all in, from the beginning he knew there was going to be a personal cost, personal pain to his commitment but he doesn’t stop.
-The Bible says:
+I love Timothy.
+From the beginning he knew there was going to be a personal cost, personal pain to his commitment but he doesn’t stop.

-His time of travelling with Paul must have been incredible, imagine the adventures they went on, imagine travelling with this church planting revolutionary.
-Let me show you all the things that Timothy got involved in while travelling with Paul and he doesn’t turn back like Mark in Acts 13:13 he is there the whole time being obedient to the gospel, the call of God in his life and to what Paul wanted him to do.
+Timothy’s time travelling with Paul must have been incredible.
+Imagine the adventures they went on, imagine travelling with this church planting revolutionary leader!
+Let me show you all the things that Timothy got involved in while travelling with Paul.
+He doesn’t turn back like Mark in Acts 13:13, he is there the whole time being obedient to the gospel, the call of God in his life and to what Paul wanted him to do.

 It says in Acts 19:22 That Timothy and Erastus were sent to Macedonia while Paul stayed in Asia.
 Imagine being a part of Paul’s team, you are sent to churches to help out, back with Paul, preaching and teaching, then sent out again.
 On your own as Paul goes somewhere else, back with Paul preaching.
 We know that Timothy was sent by Paul to Ephesus to look after that church and put things in order (1 Timothy 1:3).
 What a life of adventure!